Jag vill leva i Europa: Version 2

-In the 1990s, lyrics were changed to better fit into that era, with ethnical conflicts and streams of refugees.
+In the 1990s, lyrics were changed to better fit into that era, with ethnic conflicts and streams of refugees.

 A 1991 Jan Hammarlund version was changed, to better fit in the era, with a Europe where several communist governments had been overthrown.
 At the time, shatterings and civil wars between ethnic groups and religions affected Europe.
 Refugee streams became a main theme.